It’s never been more possible for YOU to become a filmmaker.

 When Should You Seek Financing?

-As we just mentioned, there are some final-mile investors that will sign on to a finished film and help get it into distribution.
+As we just mentioned, there are some final-mile investors who will sign on to a finished film and help get it into distribution.
 But most of the time, investors want to sign on early in development.

 They may want to give input on the story, production quality, marketing, or people involved in the project in exchange for their investment.
 This is why we highly recommend you nail down your funding before producing anything more than a proof of concept for your indie film.